 We are committed to being open and honest about costs, and to helping you make arrangements that reflect what you can afford – no one wants you to be worried about money at such a difficult time.

-To help you get an idea of what things cost, Click here for our price list this should give you an idea of the sort of costs to expect.
+To help you get an idea of what things cost, click to see our prices this should give you an idea of the sort of costs to expect.

 Do remember that as every funeral is personal, costs will vary depending on what you decide on.
 There are also some costs that cannot be avoided and some which we have no influence over.